 Acknowledgements.
-We thank Zhengquan Gu, Paudel Adhikari Namita and Zhihao Zhang for their valuable input related to writing or providing maps of the sampling sites.
-We greatly thank Alexandre Magno Barbosa Anesio for revising our manuscript.
+We thank Alexandre Magno Barbosa Anesio, Zhengquan Gu, Paudel Adhikari Namita, Zhihao Zhang, and Xuezi Guo for their valuable input related to writing, revising, or providing maps of the sampling sites.

-405 Financial support.
-This work was supported by the National Natural Science Foundation of China (grant number 91851207), the Second Tibetan Plateau Scientific Expedition and Research (STEP) program (grant number 2019QZKK0503), the National Key Research and Development Program of China (grant number 2019YFC1509103), and the Strategic Priority Research Program (A) of the Chinese Academy of Sciences (grant number XDA20050101).
+Financial support.
+This work was supported by the National Key Research and Development Program of China (grant no. 2019YFC1509103), the National Natural Science Foundation of China (grant no. 91851207), the Second Tibetan Plateau Scientific Expedition and Research (STEP) program (grant no. 2019QZKK0503), and the Strategic Priority Research Program (A) of the Chinese Academy of Sciences (grant no. XDA20050101).